Improved operating performance; dividend well covered by Free Cash Flows

 The result from the Holding improved by EUR 4 million compared with the second half of 2019 to a loss of EUR 125 million, reflecting lower operating and funding expenses.

-The net loss for the period amounts to EUR 147 million compared with a net profit of EUR 908 million in the second half of last year, mainly due to fair value losses as a result of an increased value of liabilities in the Netherlands due to tightening credit spreads.
+Net income The net loss for the period amounts to EUR 147 million compared with a net profit of EUR 908 million in the second half of last year, mainly due to fair value losses as a result of an increased value of liabilities in the Netherlands due to tightening credit spreads.

-The loss from fair value items amounted to EUR 1,150 million in the second half of 2020.
+Fair value items The loss from fair value items amounted to EUR 1,150 million in the second half of 2020.

 The loss from fair value items in the Netherlands amounted to EUR 1,330 million, a reversal of a similar size fair value gain in the first half of 2020.
 The main driver was a decrease in the illiquidity premium, a reflection of credit spread tightening, leading to a significant increase of the fair value of IFRS insurance liabilities.
 This in turn increased the Liability Adequacy Test deficit.